Economy of Albania

-The economy of Albania went through a process of transition from a centralized economy to a market-based economy on the principles of the free market.

-Albania's economy is based on the service (54.1%), agriculture (21.7%), and industrial (24.2%) sectors.
-The country has some natural resources, and the economy is mainly bolstered by agriculture, food processing, lumber, oil, cement, chemicals, mining, basic metals, hydro power, tourism, textile industry, and petroleum extraction.
-The strongest sectors are energy, mining, metallurgy, agriculture, and tourism.
+The economy of Albania is a developing mixed economy.
+Since the early 2000s, the economy transitioned from a centralized to a mixed, free-market economic system.
+Its largest sectors are service (54.1%), agriculture (21.7%), and industrial (24.2%).
+The country has natural resources, and the economy is mainly bolstered by agriculture, food processing, lumber, oil, cement, chemicals, mining, basic metals, hydro power, tourism, textile industry, and petroleum extraction.
+The strongest industries are energy, mining, metallurgy, agriculture, and tourism.
 Primary industrial exports are clothing and chrome.